alexjust-data/AWS_Certified_Cloud_Practitioner/README.md

 **Elastic Beanstalk**

+Elastic Beanstalk is a managed service, which means all the EC2 instance configurations and operating system management are handled by Beanstalk itself.
+The deployment strategy can be configured, but the deployment itself is performed by Elastic Beanstalk.
+Capacity provisioning through an Auto Scaling group and load balancing are handled by Beanstalk, and application health monitoring and responsiveness are also included in the Beanstalk dashboard.

+So, what is your responsibility as a developer?
+That’s what makes Elastic Beanstalk a very developer-friendly service.
+There are three architecture models with Elastic Beanstalk.
+The first one is single-instance deployments, which is good for development environments.
+If you want to scale up, you can have a load balancer and an Auto Scaling group, which is ideal for production or pre-production web applications.
+Finally, if you want to have non-web apps in production, such as workers, you have an option to have only an Auto Scaling group as a standalone.

 * Managed service
   * Instance configuration / OS is handled by Beanstalk
   * Deployment strategy is configurable but performed by Elastic Beanstalk • Capacity provisioning